michaelheckmann/personal-website/src/content/blog/en/multi-key-shortcuts.md

 };
 ```

-I took the available modifiers and key literals from the skhd repository https://github.com/koekeishiya/skhd/issues/1.
+I took the available modifiers and key literals from this issue on the skhd repository: [Key names and modifiers](https://github.com/koekeishiya/skhd/issues/1).

 With these types in place, I am sure that my configuration is correct and can be validated before being loaded into skhd.